 The standard design of safety mirrors entails a curved mirror in a high visibility acrylic frame which is easy to spot for motorists.
 They can be easily implemented in public areas to control traffic flow or on private industrial sites where forklift trucks and lorries operate in tight spaces.

-Each of our blind spot mirrors are designed with various features to suit their surroundings.
+Each of our blind spot mirrors is designed with various features to suit their surroundings.
 For outdoor areas, IceFree mirrors use specialist materials which regulate the temperature of the mirror surface to prevent ice and condensation from forming and impacting the functionality of the safety mirrors.
 By preventing an ice build up during temperatures as low as -20°C, nobody needs to worry about having to scrape away the ice and snow during the cold months.

-Where to Place Safety Mirrors
+Where to Place Road Safety Mirrors

 The simple design of traffic mirrors makes them easy to implement with minimal disruption.
 The centre of the mirror, where the mirror protrudes, is the focal point which should be angled as a central point.
 As the light hits the centre, the mirror highlights this point and provides a view of the surrounding areas.
 The wide angle is ideal for more complex areas where it can be hard to see beyond a certain point.